 To assemble:

-2. Using a spatula or knife, spread the frosting all over the log - don't forget the ends too!
+• Using a spatula or knife, spread the frosting all over the log – don't forget the ends too!
 Then use a fork to create a bark-like effect.
-Sprinkle with a dusting of icing sugar and some glitter to finish!
+Sprinkle with a dusting of icing sugar and add your edible holly on top to finish!

 Notes